 Go-Fest at Whistler

-All long weekend there are outdoor festival activities up at Whistler‘s Go Fest, an outdoor festival celebrating the end of winter and the start of the summer season.
+All long weekend, most years, there are outdoor festival activities up at Whistler‘s Go Fest, an outdoor festival celebrating the end of winter and the start of the summer season.
+In 2020 the event was scheduled to take place on the weekend of May 17-20.
+It too, however, won’t be happening this year thanks to COVID-19.

 At the resort there are concerts, films, art displays, a golf tournament, bike races and a wide range of outdoor sport activities to both watch and participate in.
-Free headliner concerts in 2017 included performances by 54-40 and Dear Rouge.
-2019 entertainment will be comparable.
+Free headliner concerts in recent years have included performances by 54-40 and Dear Rouge.
+2021 entertainment will be comparable.

-If you miss the car show at VanDusen Garden on the Saturday, in Vancouver, you can catch the cars again up at Whistler on the Sunday at the Creekside Village Plaza.
-There won’t be quite as many cars as there are at the VanDusen event, but there will still be lots of classic British wheels on display.
+In a normal year, when there isn’t a pandemic, if you miss the car show at VanDusen Garden on the Saturday in Vancouver, you can catch the cars again up at Whistler on the Sunday at the Creekside Village Plaza.
+There aren’t be quite as many cars as there are at the VanDusen event, but there are still lots of beautiful classic British wheels on display.

 Click Whistler Go Fest for more information.